 The University of Maryland (UMD) acknowledges that not all students fit into the freshman or transfer applicant categories.
 There are several unique application processes for such audiences.
 To learn more about the processes below, please visit the Office of Undergraduate Admissions Special Audiences page.

 Golden Identification (Golden ID) Program

-The University of Maryland (UMD) participates in the Golden ID Program.
-This program allows eligible senior citizens to take advantage of the wide variety of course offerings at the university.
+The Golden ID Program allows eligible senior citizens to take advantage of the wide variety of course offerings at the university.
 To be eligible to participate, the individual must be 60 years of age or older, a legal resident of the state of Maryland and retired (not engaged in gainful employment for more than 20 hours a week).

 Non-Degree Seeking Students

-Non-degree seeking students who have received a baccalaureate degree are advised that no credit earned while enrolled may be applied at a later date to a graduate program.
-These post-baccalaureate students may enroll in undergraduate courses for which they possess the necessary prerequisites, but may not enroll in courses restricted to graduate students only.
+Non-degree seeking students who've already received a baccalaureate degree may enroll in undergraduate courses for which they possess the necessary prerequisites, but may not enroll in courses restricted to graduate students only.
+Credits earned while enrolled as a non-degree seeking student cannot be applied to a graduate program at a later date.
 Students who wish to take courses at the graduate level (600 and above) must contact the Graduate School for information concerning admission requirements for Advanced Special Student status.